Last Updated on

 Living in Australia means I am accustomed to travelling epic distances to go anywhere.
 Flying from one side of the country to the other takes at least 5 hours.
 Meanwhile, most international destinations are extremely far away from our beloved shores.
 When going to Europe, we have to endure a whole day and night of flying, or longer, depending on layovers.
 Flying to the USA is also a long trip with at least 16 hours of flight time.

-So I’m quite used to dealing with lengthy hours on a plane.
+So I’m quite accustomed to dealing with lengthy hours on a plane.
 I wouldn’t say I love it necessarily, but I have learnt how to make the most of it and found ways to be more comfortable when flying economy.
-Here are some awesome tips and tricks I will share with you.
+Here are my awesome tips for surviving long flights and a few tricks I will share with you.

 First and foremost, if you know you are prone to travel sickness, you should seriously consider travel prevention medication, which usually needs to be taken at least 30 minutes before takeoff.
 You certainly want to avoid being sick on a long haul flight.